thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 test lab that conducted the evaluation, etc.), and has a unique Certificate Number.

-The linkage between a PSA RoT and a related SAC is provided by a Certification Claim, which binds the PSA RoT Implementation ID with the SAC unique Certificate Number.
+The linkage between a PSA RoT -- comprising the immutable part as well as zero or more of the mutable components -- and the associated SAC is provided by a Certification Claim, which binds the PSA RoT Implementation ID and the software component identifiers with the SAC unique Certificate Number.
 When appraising Evidence, the Verifier can use the Certification Claims associated with the identified Attester as ancillary input to the Appraisal Policy, or to enrich the produced Attestation Result.

 A Certification Claim is encoded in an `psa-cert-triple-record`, which extends the `$$triples-map-extension` socket, as follows: